 Bachelor´s degree consisting of 180 credits.
 The equivalent of English B/English 6 in Swedish secondary school.

-Following successful completion of the course students should demonstrate
+Following successful completion of the course, students shouldbe able to:

-- Active individual participation in seminars and field studies (4 credits) (objectives 1-3) (grading scale UG)
+Active participation in seminars (2 credits) (grading scale UG) (learning outcomes 1, 4 & 5)

 The University provides students participating in or upon completion of a course with the opportunity to relay their experiences of and opinions on the course through a course evaluation which is administered by the University.
 The University compiles and summarizes the course evaluations and informs students of the results and any decisions relating to measures made on the basis of the course evaluations.
 Results are made available to students (HF 1:14)